-If your Raisins have become dry or sugary in storage, just plump them.
+If your raisins have become dry or sugary in storage, just plump them in warm water.

 Store in sealed bag or container.
 They will keep for several months at room temperature, or for up to a year in the refrigerator, or two years in the freezer.
 If frozen, there’s no need to thaw them first before cooking with them or chopping them.